luloxi/PunkSociety/README.md

-DARTE is a Web3 marketplace designed to empower artists by allowing them to mint, monetize, and collaborate on NFTs.
-It goes beyond simple minting by fostering a culture of creativity and connection, where artists can feature each other's work within their own, earning royalties for both the creator and those they inspire.
-This new paradigm transforms the way artists engage with each other and their audiences, creating a dynamic, sustainable income model for digital creators.
+DARTE is an app for art collaboration and shared royalties, designed to foster creativity and connection.
+Artists can feature each other's work, allowing both creators and those they inspire to earn royalties.

-By addressing challenges such as high minting costs, lack of continuous royalties, and limited cross-chain accessibility, DARTE opens the door to a more inclusive and collaborative NFT ecosystem.
+The platform empowers artists to mint, monetize, and collaborate on NFTs, transforming how they engage with each other and their audiences while creating a sustainable income model.

 # Technical details